siascone/sp-between-cities-dijkstras/README.md

 This approach maintains flexibility while still supporting efficient graph traversal and shortest path computation.

-## ✅ Current Status
+## Current Status

 - ✅ All four core classes (`Node`, `Edge`, `Pqueue`, `Graph`) implemented

-- ✅ Unit and integration tests completed with TDD
+- ✅ Unit and integration tests completed with TDD and (red, green, refactor)

 - ✅ Dijkstra's algorithm correctly computes shortest paths
   - Test case of small graph with 5 nodes 12 edges
   - Test case of large graph with 12 nodes and 56 edges

 - ✅ CLI interface
   -  Displays a list of 12 local cities
   -  Allow's user to choose a start and end city
   -  Outputs list of cities along the shortest route and total distance
   -  Prompts user to search again or exit the program

-## ⚠️ Technical Hurdles
+## Technical Hurdles

---->TODO: Expand on experience with these technical hurdles<---

-- Efficiently updating node priorities in the heap
-- Correct memory management and ownership in C++
+- **Priority Queue Behavior:**
+  Initially anticipated as a major challenge, priority queue behavior turned out to be relatively straightforward thanks to the deep understanding gained during class.
+Implementing efficient updates—especially when better paths were found—was manageable and worked as expected in practice.

-- Debugging graph traversal logic and edge cases
+- **C++ Memory and Ownership**:
+  Navigating memory management in C++ was a valuable learning experience.
+A key insight came from exploring how destructors work within classes.
+Once an object created with `new` was no longer in use, the class’s destructor automatically handled cleanup.

+  At one point, I incorrectly suspected a memory leak and attempted to manually delete objects, which led to runtime errors—those objects had already been cleaned up.
+This reinforced the importance of understanding object lifetimes and trusting properly implemented destructors.

+- **Debugging Traversal**:
+  Graph traversal bugs surfaced during testing, especially when scaling up.
+A small graph passed initial tests, but a larger map revealed routing failures where expected paths were unreachable.

+  After reviewing the problem, I discovered that although I had correctly added all directed edges, I had overlooked the need for bidirectional edges.
+My test map represented an undirected graph, and I was only allowing one-way travel between nodes.
+Updating the graph to support two-way connections resolved the issue, validated the shortest path results, and turned the earlier false positives into useful debugging insights.

 ## 🌟 Future Features

---->TODO: Explore other possible features and reorder based on feasibility<---

-- Load actual city/road data from external file (e.g. CSV)
-- Display ASCII art of the graph and path
+- Visualization: Output the graph to the UI via ASCII art map.
-- Implement support for alternate (2nd shortest) routes
+- Multiple Routes: Implement support for alternate (2nd shortest) routes

-## Project Reflection
+- Graph Input from File: Load existing city/road data from external resource (e.g. CSV)

 ---